jagan-at-juniper/Few-shot-NL2SQL-with-prompting/README.md

 # ds_incubator
 Incubator for data science projects.

+Purpose:
-Purpose scripts sharing between data scientist, and not used on production directly.
+ * scripts sharing between data scientist, and NOT for production push directly.

-Scripts ( mostly python) used for data exploration, model testing/verification...
+ * Scripts ( mostly python) used for data exploration, model testing/verification...
+ * Others Scripts you like to share or collaborate with team.
+ * ...

+Feel free to build new sub-directory.

 # Playground
 ## Jupyter Notebook
+( the below scripts cloned from spark_jobs repo)

 ```shell
 ./dev-scripts/okta_spark jupyter-notebook
 ```

 ## IPython

 ```shell